Mariano Araneta: Football administration

 Following the ouster of Jose Mari Martinez as the President of the Philippine Football Federation on November 27, 2010, Araneta was designated as the interim president of the football body.
 Almost a year later, Araneta was elected as president on November 26, 2011, at a PFF congress held at the Astoria Plaza in Pasig.
 He secured a second term in 2015.

 In February 2017, it was reported that Araneta was one of the then eight candidates vying for the Asian Football Confederation's (AFC) four spots at the FIFA Council.
 The four successful candidates were to be determined at the AFC Congress in May 2017 in Bahrain.
 Three posts were in contention for male candidates while a single post for female candidates.
 On May 8, 2017, Araneta along with Zhang Jian of China and Chung Mong-gyu of South Korea secured their post by acclamation while Mahfuza Akhter Kiron of Bangladesh secured the sole FIFA Council slot in contention for women.

 On November 29, 2019, Araneta won a third term as PFF President in the elections held during the 16th PFF Congress.
 He was challenged by Negros Occidental Football Association President Ricky Yanson for the post.
 Araneta secured 23 votes from the PFF voting members in contrast to Yanson's 12.

 During his presidency, the Philippines men's national team qualified for the 2019 AFC Asian Cup, the country's first major tournament participation in men's football.
 The Philippines women's national team, meanwhile, qualified for the 2023 FIFA Women's World Cup in January 2022, the first time the country qualified for a FIFA World Cup of any gender.
 The women's team also won the 2022 AFF Women's Championship, the Philippines' first major title in senior international football.

 On February 2, 2023, the AFC re-elected Araneta to another four-year term as a representative of the confederation in the FIFA Council.
+Bounded to term-limits, Araneta left his position as PFF President on November 25, 2023.
+He was succeeded by John Gutierrez, though he retains his role as FIFA council member and ASEAN Football Federation vice president.